 Store-bought soup also can be pretty high in sugar.
 That’s because food manufacturers often rely on adding both salt and sugar to entice our taste buds.
 While the soup itself might not taste sweet, the effect on your blood sugar may be pronounced.

 Ditch the dextrose by making a low glycemic index (GI) bean and vegetable soup at home.
-Use whole foods that are naturally high in fibre, as well as other nutrients, that support healthy blood glucose metabolism.
+Use whole foods that are naturally high in fiber, as well as other nutrients, that support healthy blood glucose metabolism.
 Make sure to include a protein-rich plant food like lentils, chickpeas, or mung beans to further lower the soup’s GI.

 One of the best things about making soup at home is that you can pick your own ingredients!
 Local, seasonal, fresh foods that have just been harvested are more likely to have higher levels of nutrients that are at risk to be lost during storage or processing, especially water-soluble vitamins and those destroyed by exposure to air and light.